Has France ever seen anything like this? Why is social media being blamed for fuelling riots?

 - French tourism sector faces cancellations over unrest

-- ‘He wanted to make it’: Nahel, 17-year-old killed by French police that sparked riots
+- 'He wanted to make it': Nahel, 17, killed by French police that sparked riots

 - French president Macron blames social media such as Snapchat, TikTok for fuelling copycat acts of violence